pycroscopy/pyUSID/docs/cpu_to_gpu.rst

   Out[5]: (1, 5)

-  # make the 1D array becomes a column vector when an axis is inserted along 1st dimension
+Make the 1D array becomes a column vector when an axis is inserted along 1st dimension

   In [6]: col_vec = arr[:, np.newaxis]